luvbird32/udene-sdk-go/sdks/ios/README.md

-# Udene iOS SDK
+# Udene Swift SDK

 The official Swift SDK for Udene Fraud Detection API.
+Now with cross-platform support for iOS, macOS, Windows, and Linux.

 ## Installation